christosgalano/devops-with-github/docs/actions/matrix_strategy.md

 1. Define your matrix: Before you can create a matrix, you need to define the configurations that you want to test.
 This can involve specifying things like different versions of a programming language, different platforms, or different parameters.

 2. Create your matrix: Once you have defined your matrix, you can create it in your workflow file.
-You can specify the matrix in the “strategy” section of your workflow file.
+You can specify the matrix in the `strategy` section of your workflow file.

 3. Run your workflow: Once your strategy and matrix are defined, you can run your workflow.
 GitHub Actions will automatically execute your workflow according to your strategy and matrix, running your job with each configuration in the matrix.